• Skip to main content

 • sea salt: I prefer sea salt in my cookies, regular table salt will work as well.

 • chocolate chips: I prefer these large dark chocolate chip morsels in my cookies.
-Any chocolate chip will work fine as well.
+Any chocolate chip will work fine as well, milk chocolate or semi-sweet chocolate chips are fine as well!

 Ingredients to make eggless chocolate chip cookies.